-61% of executives at organizations midway through a large-scale upskilling believe that their automation vision and that for workforce transition complement each other vis-à-vis 45% at organizations that are yet to upskill their workforce at scale
+61% of executives at organizations midway of a large-scale upskilling believe that their automation vision and that for workforce transition complement each other vis-à-vis their workforce at scale

+45% at organizations that are yet to upskill

-Traditional learning and development functions have been targeting the workforce in a hierarchical way.
+Traditional learning & development functions have been targeting the workforce in a hierarchical way.
 This approach groups employees based on grades or years of experience rather than the skills that need to be imparted to them.
 Additionally, traditional learning programs rarely go beyond classroom training or eLearning.
-Transforming learning processes is therefore crucial since these approaches will not be very effective for tomorrow's skills.
-Imparting soft skills requires a more experiential and on-the-job learning approach.
-For instance, methodologies such as Working out Loud can be useful.23 Working out Loud promotes the creation of circles - small, peer-support groups where individuals come together to build relationships and experiences linked to a goal.
-This creates a shared sense of trust and a feeling of belonging that help employees improve agility, innovation, and collaboration.
+Transforming learning processes is therefore crucial as these approaches will not be very effective for tomorrow's skills development needs.
+Imparting soft skills requires a more experiential and on-thejob learning approach.
+For instance, methodologies such as Working out Loud can be useful.23 Working out Loud promotes creation of circles - small, peer support groups - where individuals come together to build relationships and experiences linked to a goal.
+This creates a shared sense of trust and a feeling of belonging that help employees improve agility, innovation and collaboration.

 The learning processes also need to be more learner/human centric - putting the learner at the heart.
-This requires a learning curriculum and platform that is easy to handle, easy to update, and potentially quick in providing new releases.
-To impart necessary skills to deal with automation, Capgemini has set up "Automation Drive Academy" - a training program on the latest tools and technologies in intelligent automation and AI as well as new ways of working.
-The Academy is supported by "Automation Drive Library" - a global knowledge hub of intelligent automation and artificial intelligence assets.
-It serves as a single real-time source for compiling and sharing automation assets and implementation experience across Capgemini.
-The Library has a large repository of automation use cases and case studies implementations across the organization, helping share knowledge and expertise on automation opportunities, reusable resources, and best practices.
+This requires a learning curriculum and platform that is easy to handle, easy to update and potentially quick in providing new releases.
+To impart necessary skills to deal with automation, Capgemini has set up "Automation Drive Academy" - a training program on the latest tools and technologies in Intelligent Automation and AI as well as new ways of working.
+The Academy is supported by "Automation Drive Library" - a global knowledge hub of Intelligent Automation and Artificial Intelligence assets.
+It serves as a single realtime source for compiling and sharing automation assets and implementation experience across Capgemini.
+The Library has a large repository of automation use cases and case studies implementations across the organization, helping share knowledge and expertise on automation opportunities, reusable resources and best practices.